cybergrizz/Azure_Sentinel_Failed_GEO_RDP/README.md

 <br />

 Starting with Latitude *We did the same for longitude.
-There was a locaion that had a negative longitude that I want to use instead of the positive number so I forgot to screenshot it but no worries, the process is the same.
+There was a locayion that had a negative longitude that I wanted to use instead of the positive number so I forgot to take a screenshot of it but no worries, the process is the same.
 Just make sure they are both labeled as numeric values.*
 <br />
 <br />
 <br />